ernes-scrive/Test/README.md

 -   Send the input file to ScriveURL(“Scrive middleware server“):

-    Read the input file to a data buffer.
+    - Read the input file to data buffer
-    Generate “Authorization“ HTTP header from OAuth variables.
+    - Generate “Authorization“ HTTP header from OAuth variables
-    Send the data over HTTP PUT request to ScriveURL.
+    - Send the data with HTTP PUT request to ScriveURL

 -   Open the default web browser: